-If you’re planning a bicycle trip to New England, you’ll undoubtedly benefit from some pre-trip research to make sure the biking trails you’ve picked match with your hoped-for difficulty level, length and terrain.
+If you’re planning a bicycle trip to New England, you’ll undoubtedly benefit from doing some research before you leave.
+As you pick our your cycling routes, make sure the biking trails you pick match with your hoped-for difficulty level, length and terrain.
 If you’re looking for the best bicycle trails in Maine, Vermont, New Hampshire or another New England destination, the good news is that bike trails in this part of the country have been grafted over abandoned railway lines, chiseled into the granite of Acadia National park and tucked into lush conservation areas all over the glorious region that is New England.
 Along the way, you’ll run into artisans working out of restored barns, secluded swimming holes, farmers growing fresh produce, historical sites and other bicyclists who are usually happy to chat.
-And since you’re in New England, prepare to be overwhelmed with ice cream stands on every corner.
+And since you’re in New England, prepare to be overwhelmed with ice cream stands on every corner in places like York, Maine.

 Since you’ve committed to a New England bicycle trip, it’s time to pump up your tires, pack your panniers and dig out your water bottles.
 After you’ve done an equipment check, don’t forget to pick out a few maps or bicycle guides to help inform your planning.
 Below are our 9 favorite New England bicycle maps and tour books that will help you find the right biking trail.